robinsones/robinsones_blog/content/page/speaking.md

 April 2020, Building a Career in Data Science on Towards Data Science.
 [Recording and summary](https://towardsdatascience.com/building-a-career-in-data-science-with-emily-robinson-27cd9bdba4c4).

-March 2020, Start a Career in Data Science on Women in TECH with Ariana (Jacqueline Nolis, my co-author, was also a guest).
+March 2020, Start a Career in Data Science on Women in TECH with Ariana.
 [Recording](https://anchor.fm/womenintech/episodes/Start-a-Career-in-Data-Science-with-Emily--Jacqueline-ebcbee).

 March 2020, Building a Career in Data Science on Practical AI.
 [Recording and transcript](https://changelog.com/practicalai/81).